unicornware/chemistrytimeline/README.md

 # Changing the Data

-To change the data, edit the `landmarks.json` file under `src > data`.
+To change the data, edit the `landmarks.json` file under `src/data`.
 If you'd like to add a new json file, you must have the following keys: year, url, image, heading, and description.
 The century key is optional.
 After making sure you have the correct keys, you must update `LandmarkGenerator.js` on line 8.
 Change the line from `import landmarks from "../data/landmarks.json";` to `import landmarks from "../data/{NAME_OF_YOUR_FILE}.json";`.
+To update the images, add the images to `public/assets/img/`.
+When referencing the images in the json file, the path should be `assets/img/{IMAGE_FILE_NAME}.{EXTENTSION}`.